-Developing a plan for utilizing EAB-related tree removals is recommended.
+Developing a plan for utilizing wood waste, particularly in light of EAB-related tree removals, is recommended.
 Here are some strategies for a community to consider based on lessons learned from other states:

 - Determine specific needs within your town for wood products, such as mulch, lumber, or other products.